Frequently Asked Questions

 - The AML is collaborating with several disciplines across NAU, including criminology, psychology, music, earth science, archeology, audiology, and astronomy.

-- The Lab plans to expand to a 1,500 square foot lab designed by Director Castillo.
+- The Lab plans to expand to a 1,500 square foot lab.

 - In 2018 with grant funding the AML hired two project managers and a lab manager.